DDI-Talent/usheR/README.md

 - Please do not use `library()` **ANYWHERE** in the package.
   - in particular don’t do `library(tidyverse)`
   - (For good reasons, not any kind of anti-tidyverse sentiment)

+## Instructions for end-users of this package:

+### Pair Maker:

+TODO

+### Simplified Classnotes Updater (no-drama github pull-and-merge):

+This part of the package allows students to ‘update/pull’ most recent notes from teacher’s public course git repository without using git commands in terminal or RStudio.
+This is especially useful on the beginner courses, and in the first weeks where you want to start using R code quickly, prior to teaching students abotu git.

+**How To use it:**

+**As a Teacher:**

+- This assumes you have all your class notes for students in a github repo, which includes the RStudio project
+- Include the [student-facing
+  file](./resources/RUN_TO_GET_RECENT_NOTES.Rmd) from this package in the top folder of your teaching-notes repo.
+- This file installs UsheR package and runs a function from it.
+That function runs a git commit-merge-pull flow behind the scenes (so that students does not need to).
+Any conflicts are dealt with gracefully (by keeping both student and teacher copy, with a timestamp).

+**Students:**

+- Once, on the beginning of the course, students will need to clone your teaching repo using RStudio menu interface (using `File > New Project > Version Control > Git` and use your Repository Url).
+- Whenever students want to have the most recent version of the class notes (e.g. every week) they need to open RStudio and run the code block in file `RUN_TO_GET_RECENT_NOTES.Rmd`.
+- This should work both on local RStudio, PositCloud and Noteable.